Felice Picano: Life and career

 In his memoir Men Who Loved Me, he described his close friendship with the poet W. H. Auden.
 In his later memoir/history, Art & Sex in Greenwich Village, he wrote about contacts with Gore Vidal, James Purdy, Charles Henri Ford, Edward Gorey, Robert Mapplethorpe and many contemporary and younger authors.
 In True Stories, Picano wrote about other people including Bette Midler, Diana Vreeland, as well as friends and acquaintances from his childhood and early adulthood.
 In his newest book, Nights at Rizzoli, Picano writes about being a book clerk and bookstore manager in the early 1970s with Salvador Dalí, Jerome Robbins, Jackie Onassis, Gregory Peck, Mick Jagger and S.J.
 Perelman.

-Among those who Picano introduced to the public via his publishing companies were Dennis Cooper, Harvey Fierstein, Jane Chambers, Brad Gooch, Doric Wilson, and Gavin Dillard.
+Among those who Picano introduced to the public via his publishing companies were Dennis Cooper, Harvey Fierstein, Jane Chambers, Brad Gooch, Doric Wilson, Robert Peters (writer), and Gavin Dillard.
 Several of his novels have been national and international best-sellers, and they have been translated into fifteen languages.

-A longtime resident of Manhattan and Fire Island Pines, Picano has resided for periods of time in Los Angeles, San Francisco, London, England, and Berlin, Germany.
-He now lives in West Hollywood, CA.
+A longtime resident of Manhattan and Fire Island Pines, Picano resided for periods of time in Los Angeles, San Francisco, London, England, and Berlin, Germany.
+He later settled in West Hollywood, California.
+He died from lymphoma at Cedars-Sinai Medical Center in Los Angeles, on March 12, 2025, at the age of 81.

 Literary prizes

-He has received the Ferro-Grumley Award and Gay Times of England Award for best gay novel and the Syndicated Fiction/PEN Award for best short story, as well as the Jane Chambers Play Award in 1985.
+Picano received the Ferro-Grumley Award and Gay Times of England Award for best gay novel and the Syndicated Fiction/PEN Award for best short story, as well as the Jane Chambers Play Award in 1985.
 He was a finalist for the first Hemingway Foundation/PEN Award and was nominated for five Lambda Literary Awards.
 He received the Lambda Literary Foundation's Pioneer Award in 2010, and the City of West Hollywood's Rainbow Award and Citation in 2013.